 Rationalization of higher education

-As it is understood, higher education’s main task is to play an active role in the improvement and development of the quality of life, culture, science, and international cooperation to achieve world peace for the welfare of humankind.
+As it is understood, higher education’s main task is to play an active role in improving and developing the quality of life, culture, science, and international cooperation to achieve world peace for the welfare of humankind.
 It’s time for us to reflect on whether higher education needs to be rationalized.
 We need to look at this issue from a bigger perspective.
 There needs to be a new awareness, which involves not only reason but also inner understanding.
 It may be necessary to realize that the higher education system should be free from the capitalism of knowledge, social, economic and political that shape the world today.
 Awareness of liberation is needed.
 Many universities are unconsciously forced to follow trends and may deviate from their original purpose.

 Higher education becomes rational in detail but irrational in general.
 It seems logical with measurable instruments at the scientific, administrative level, such as research results in bibliography data, but irrational when we talk about the real contributions to science and technology and humanizing humans, especially in developing countries.
 Until now, we are still consumers, not producers of technological products.
 Higher education needs to be put on its original purpose, namely sovereign, dignified and humanized.
 It needs to ask, are we already free or become voluntary slaves of the capitalist forces that make up the higher education system today?